Trinidad & Tobago Carnival

 Trinidad’s Carnival promises an exhilarating and culturally immersive experience.
 The festivities typically begin weeks before the main event, with a series of pre-carnival parties, competitions, and cultural showcases.

-As the excitement builds, here’s what you can expect during the Trinidad Carnival:
+Here's what you can expect during the Trinidad Carnival:

 Soca and Calypso Music